 At Beeson we strive for academic excellence to the glory of Jesus Christ.
 Above all things, we want to form men and women of God who will love and serve his church.
-We do this by teaching a classical, academically rigorous and ministry focused curriculum.
-The Master of Divinity (93 credits) requires all students to follow a structured, sequenced curriculum of biblical languages and biblical theology, church history and doctrine, spiritual formation and missions, pastoral theology and preaching.
-Through this program you will learn to serve God’s people by studying and preaching the Bible, integrating the history and theology of the church throughout the centuries, and serving in local and cross-cultural ministry settings.
+We do this by teaching a classical, academically rigorous and ministry-focused curriculum.
+The Master of Divinity (87 credits) requires all students to follow a structured, sequenced curriculum of biblical languages and biblical theology, church history and doctrine, spiritual formation and missions, pastoral theology and preaching.
+Through this program you will learn to serve God’s people by studying and preaching the Bible, integrate the history and theology of the church throughout the centuries, and serve in local and cross-cultural ministry settings.
 Because we value face-to-face theological education in community, we expect all M.Div. students to follow this curriculum as full-time students.

 Beeson retains the evangelical conviction that Holy Scripture norms theology, life and ministry.
-Thus, students take courses in Biblical Interpretation, Old and New Testament Theology, as well as four courses each in Greek and Hebrew.
+Thus, students take courses in Old and New Testament Theology as well as four courses each in Greek and Hebrew.

 Historical and Doctrinal Studies

 Unique in theological education, Beeson teaches theology and church history together in an integrated four-course sequence.
 Students learn key doctrines such as Scripture, Christology, Pneumatology, justification, creation, and anthropology as they unfold and develop in the history of the Christian church.